zadeviggers/miniseed-ts/readme.md

 -   Only miniSEED version 3 is supported
 -   Currently, only serialisation is supported.
 Deserialisation is planned
 -   The various compression options offered by miniSEED aren't currently supported

+### Why not Streams

+I wish I could use streams for this.
+Unfortunately, miniSEED requires setting the body length in one of the headers.
+This means we can't start generating the response until we have all the data for the body.

+We could try and estimate the body length though.
+E.g. if you want to stream the result of a huge database query as miniSEED, you could first do a `SELECT COUNT(*) ...` before the actual query, and use that, plus the encoding size to estimate the length of the body, thereby allowing you to stream the generated miniSEED data.
+I may look into doing something like this in the future.